animesh21/animesh21.github.io/_posts/2018-12-16-why-test-driven-development.markdown

 tags: ["TDD", "Test Driven Development"]
 ---
 This blog starts with a brief definition of Test Driven Development.
-Then we recall the basic goals of writing code and understand how <abbr title="Test Driven Development">TDD</abbr> is essential for achieving these goals.
+Then we recall the basic goals of programming and understand how <abbr title="Test Driven Development">TDD</abbr> is essential for achieving these goals.
 Then we'll see a very basic hands-on example of <abbr title="Test Driven Development">TDD</abbr>
 in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)){:target="_blank"}.